Home

 Please note: this information pertains to a Near-Earth Object (NEO).
 During close approaches, our current computational model is not able to provide an accurate position, due to the high speeds of these objects.
 We plan to refine our algorithms to improve accuracy in the future.
 JPL Horizons can compute precise positions in these situations.

-Right now, from Greenwich, UK [Change Location], Asteroid (NEO) 2008 DB can be observed looking in the South-South-West direction at an altitude of 58.52 degrees above the horizon (view Asteroid (NEO) 2008 DB position on a interactive sky map).
-Given its current brightness (magnitude 28.40), 2008 DB is visible only through long exposure photography.
+Near Earth Object 2008 DB is currently in the constellation of Leo.
+Right now, from Greenwich, UK (change location), 2008 DB can be observed looking in the West at an altitude of 12.02 degrees above the horizon.
+View the position of Near Earth Object 2008 DB in an interactive map of the sky.
+Given its current brightness (magnitude 28.65), 2008 DB is visible only through long exposure photography.

 Field of view: 50x30 degrees